Jarkko’s Website

 On bothering seniors

 I read a suggestion online that “junior software developers” could talk to a large language model (LLM) instead of bothering senior developers with their “easy” questions.
-Apparently, the juniors are “distracting” the seniors from their important work.
+Apparently, the juniors are seen as “distracting” the seniors from their important work.